FaDrYL/From0ToPython/src/Fundamental/Variables_Data_Types.md

 #### String Slicing
-String is a array of unicode characters (In Python, a character is a string with the length of 1).
+String is an array of unicode characters (In Python, a character is a string with the length of 1).

-So, you can get a character by using square bracket `[]` with a index number after a string.
+So, you can get a character by using square bracket `[]` with an index number, after the string.

 Index is start with `0`.

 Also, negative number can represent an index from the end, last one is `-1`.

 ```Python